 Individuals satisfying the program requirements will be recognized at graduation and on their diploma as graduating with the degree of Doctor of Medicine, with Distinction in Global Health.

 Students must submit a formal application to the program before starting any requirements that count toward the distinction and a personal statement describing their interest in global health.
 The statement should include a description of how the experience will be used in their career path.

-They may apply at any point in their medical school career, but applications must be received and approved by January 31 of the year prior to the anticipated graduation date (for example, by Jan 31, 2013, for an expected 2014 graduation.).
+They may apply at any point in their medical school career, but applications must be received and approved by January 31 of the year prior to the anticipated graduation date (for example, by January 31, 2014, for an expected 2015 graduation).
 This deadline is set to make sure all parties are able to review and approve the plan for distinction.

 2. Activities in Global Health